-The International Camera Actiengesellschaft (ICA) from Dresden was founded in 1909 by merging four existing camera manufacturers: Hüttig AG, Kamerawerk Dr. Krügener, Wünsche AG and Carl Zeiss Palmos AG.
+The Internationale Camera Actiengesellschaft (ICA) from Dresden was founded in 1909 by merging four existing camera manufacturers: Hüttig AG, Kamerawerk Dr. Krügener, Wünsche AG and Carl Zeiss Palmos AG.
 An attempt to involve Ernemann in the merger failed and this company would become a major competitor for ICA.

 ICA’s trademark was a pentagram, which was adopted in a slightly modified way from Hüttig AG.
 The company offered a wide range of cameras and accessories.
 Before the First World War it had the largest camera factory in Europe.
 In 1926, ICA formed with Ernemann, Goerz and Contessa-Nettel the new Zeiss Ikon company.